The definition of key account management

 Burnett, K. (1992).
 Strategic Customer Alliances.
 London, UK: Pitman.

-In other words, spend more of your time and resources on the clients with the best growth potential.
+In other words, if you want to make money, spend more of your time and resources on the clients with the best growth potential.

 Key account management origin story